Updating the SiD Detector concept: Conclusion

 \section{Conclusion}

-\SID was originally conceived in the middle of the first decade of this century and technology has since then made major steps forward.
-With the realization of the ILC becoming now a real possibility, it is timely to revisit the technology choices and update them accordingly.
+\SID was originally conceived in the early 2000's and technology has since then made major steps forward.
+With the realization of a linear collider becoming a real possibility, it is time to revisit the technology choices and update them accordingly.
 The replacement of the silicon strips and pad systems in the tracker and ECAL with MAPS is an obvious decision given recent advances.
-For the HCAL the move to a SiPM-based readout has already been made, opening up also synergies with the \SID muon system.